Overview

 Help

-the patient to a sitting position.
+the person to a sitting position.

 Cover